unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 <img width = "800" src="Images_jpg/GI_Intensity.jpg">

-**↑ Left：GI Intensity = 0、Right：GI Intensity = 1 approx. When the value of GI Intensity goes up, the light probe’s color will be added to the material color.**
+**↑ Left：GI Intensity = 0、Right：GI Intensity = 1.
+When the value of GI Intensity goes up, the light probe’s color will be added to the material color.**

 <img width = "800" src="Images_jpg/LightProbe.jpg">